VIN-y/MissChanger/STLs/README.md

 ## Tool Changer

-The tool changer mechanism requires 3 modded pieces: the Tap Front, the Print-head Rear, and the Locker.
+The tool changer mechanism requires 3 modded pieces: the <u>Tap Front</u>, the <u>Printhead Rear</u>, and the <u>Locker</u>.

-For the Print-head Rear.
+For the <u>Printhead Rear</u>.
 2 threaded inserts are needed, which is for 2 of M3x35mm, to attach with the toolhead main body.
 There is a insert slot for the pogo pins pad on the side (for the tap sensor).
 On the other side, are aligner-pin slots to mate with the dock; which will need 2 of 3mm sleeves.
 Finally, on the back, there are 2 of 3x20mm chamferred pins, which are pressed into place (they will butt up against the threaded

-The Locker required a M3x12mm bolt on the side, as shown in the picture below.
+The <u>Locker</u> required a M3x12mm bolt on the side, as shown in the picture below.

-For the Tap Front.
+For the <u>Tap Front</u>.
 There is the corresponding slot for the pogo pins pad.
 Then there are also aligner-pin slots for 4 of the 3mm sleeves (2 on each side).
 The M3 bolts of need to leave a 4.10-4.20mm gap, as shown in the picture below; and both sides need to be as even as possible.

 **Note:**
 (1) the pogo pin pad on the print-head rear needs to be female, as the pins would be live during operation.